adamjberg/devtails.xyz/_posts/adam/2022-11-11-building-a-web-browser.md

 So how does building a browser help with this?
 On its own, it probably doesn't.
 But my hope is to use this time exploring what life would be like with a browser without JavaScript support.
 I realize that this is possible to enable on current browsers, but there is still a good chunk of my workflow that is tied to web applications that require it.
 Perhaps have a secondary browser that I use exclusively for casual browsing and reading could help.

-I would be interested in exploring creating a search engine that explicitly rejects any websites that don't conform with the simple basic "reader mode" that this browser will effectively support.
+In the future, I would be interested in exploring creating a search engine that explicitly rejects any websites that don't conform with the simple basic "reader mode" that this browser will effectively support.
+Thereby creating a smaller web that is a bit more enjoyable to navigate.

 ### Electron is a total Resource Hog